GTedZ/Binance-lib/README.md

 ## HOW TO SUBSCRIBE:
 There are two main ways to subscribe:
-- You can either use the built-in library functions (that you can see inside your editor when typing the general path like 'binance.websockets.futures.': when you type the final dot '.', your editor will most likely show you all the options you have)
+- You can either use the built-in library functions:
 ```js
   let aggTrade = binance.websockets.futures.aggTrade('BTCUSDT', handleAggTrades);